ipserc/passgenGUI/README.md

 passgen has a rules checker that informs if the rules that have been defined are apt to generate passwords.

 passgen can be executed in GUI mode and CCI also.
-It admits parameters to show different behaviour
+It admits parameters to decide which mode to use.

   ## Usage
   passgen [OPTION]...